 The Bank operates out of owned and leased facilities.
-Leasehold improvements and equipment are carried at cost, less accumulated depreciation, computed on the straight-line method over the estimated lives of the assets.
+Leasehold improvements and equipment are carried at cost, less accumulated depreciation, computed on the straight-line method over the shorter of lease term or estimated lives of the assets.

 Bank-owned Life Insurance